loganherzog4/FractureSimulator/README.md

 Fracture Simulator project built for my 2017 internship as a Petroleum Engineer.

-This project was developed without much regard to code maintainability - it was meant to be used entirely internally for our small team of Reservoir Engineers.
-Therefore, if you notice that I declared variables at the top of subs in massive walls, and that the majority of algorithm mathematics is not commented over...sorry!
+This project was developed to be used entirely internally for our small team of Reservoir Engineers.
+My coding practices have improved both aesthetically and algorithmically since its development.

-I have developed much better coding practices since I made this project; however, it still does exactly what it was designed to do, and was a project that got me hired on for a second internship.

 In order to demo the functionality, follow these steps: